Access to medicinal cannabis products: steps to using access schemes

 In some jurisdictions, the scheduling of medicinal cannabis products will determine the requirements under the state or territory drugs and poisons legislation.

 The scheduling of medicinal cannabis products predominantly containing cannabidiol is dependent on the concentration of other cannabinoids found in cannabis that are in the product.

 Medical practitioners seeking to access cannabidiol products in Schedule 4 (S4) Prescription Only Medicine of the Poisons Standard should liaise with the supplier of the product to ensure that the maximum limits applied to all other cannabinoids (taking into account variability within and between batches) allow it to remain within that schedule.

 The addition of an entry in Appendix D of the Poisons Standard as part of the recent scheduling decision means that medical practitioners must be approved by their state/territory health department before they can prescribe medicinal cannabis products in that jurisdiction.
-The legislation between each state and territory may be different and a medical practitioner should ensure they meet the applicable prescribing requirements before applying to the TGA.
+The legislation between each state and territory may be different and a medical practitioner should ensure they meet the applicable prescribing requirements before applying to or notifying the TGA.